This week, someone – yet again – asked me why people like me won’t declare that the Mandela Effect always reflects false memories.

 Regarding the Mandela Effect:

-And, at the other extreme, others want to insist that all conflicting memories are best explained as “false” memories.
+At the other extreme, others want to insist that all conflicting memories are best explained as “false” memories.

-(Yes, Wikipedia – which once had a dedicated Mandela Effect page – now labels all related phenomena as “false memories.”)
+(Yes, Wikipedia—which once had a dedicated Mandela Effect page— now labels all related phenomena as “false memories.”)

 Personally, I’m somewhere between those two.

-That is, I’ve seen logical explanations – usually commonplace confusions – for some alternate memories.
+That is, I’ve seen logical explanations—usually commonplace confusions— for some alternate memories.

 For example, if someone’s mom or grandfather kept calling the peanut butter brand’s name “Jiffy” (instead of “Jif”) when the child was a toddler, that name may be what they recall.

-That’s especially true if the family switched to Skippy (brand name) peanut butter by the time the child could read, and – since then – the child (now an adult) never paid close attention to other brands of peanut butter… until someone in a forum mentioned the Jif/Jiffy conundrum.
+That’s especially true if the family switched to Skippy (brand name) peanut butter by the time the child could read, and—since then—the child (now an adult) never paid close attention to other brands of peanut butter… until someone in a forum mentioned the Jif/Jiffy conundrum.

 However, in my own case, I have yet to find any multi-day, televised funeral (and its immediate aftermath) that fits the time frame and context of my Mandela-related memory.